 Underproduction or overproduction of pituitary hormones may also occur.

 Treatment depends on the cause of the enlargement.
-For example, if enlargement is due to a tumor, the tumor may be treated with surgery, radiation therapy, or drugs, depending on the type of tumor, its size, and the symptoms it causes.
+For example, if enlargement is due to a tumor, the tumor may be treated with surgery, radiation therapy, or medication, depending on the type of tumor, its size, and the symptoms it causes.